motokimura/spacenet8_solution_5th-place/README.md

     - Trained 120 epochs decaying lr by 0.1 at epoch 80.
   - Flooded Building Segmentation with xView2 pretrained models
     - Siamese U-Net (DenseNet-161) x 5 folds
-      - [xView2 2nd place selim_sef's Siamese U-Net](https://github.com/DIUx-xView/xView2_second_place) finetuned on SpaceNet-8 flood labels.
+      - [xView2 2nd place selim_sef's Siamese U-Net](https://github.com/DIUx-xView/xView2_second_place) was finetuned on SpaceNet-8 flood labels.
       - Finetuning from the selim_sef's pretrained weights improved the flood segmentation results moderately (+0.56 in the public LB).
     - 2 output channels: flooded building and non-flooded building
     - Loss: 1 * dice + 1 * bce
     - Random crop size: 352x352, batch size: 10, optimizer: Adam, lr: 1e-5.
     - Trained 80 epochs with the constant lr.
-    - EMA was applied to model weights (momentum: 2e-3, interval: 1 epoch) to improve training stability.
+    - EMA (momentum: 2e-3, interval: 1 epoch) was applied to model weights to improve training stability.
 - Post-processing
     - Post-processing is the same as the baseline except for the following:
       - Thresholds for the model outputs were adjusted.
         - Building: score_thresh=0.5, flood_score_thresh=0.6, flood_area_thresh=0.5
         - Road: score_thresh=0.3, flood_score_thresh=0.3, flood_area_thresh=0.3
-      - Dilation with a 5x5 kernel was applied to flooded road mask to cope with the small misalignment between the road skelton and flooded road mask.
+      - Dilation with a 5x5 kernel was applied to the flooded road mask to cope with the small misalignment between the road skelton and the flooded road mask.
 - Others
   - Average ensemble was performed to combine the outputs from different models.
     - Building: 0.25 * `U-Net (EfficientNet-B5)` + 0.25 * `U-Net (EfficientNet-B6)` + 0.5 * `U-Net (DenseNet-161)`